The Learning Centre:

 † TFSA contribution room starts when you are over the age of 18, have a valid social insurance number, and are a Canadian resident or citizen.

-* Includes a starting balance of $50.00 and a 5% annual rate of return, compounded annually.
+* Calculated using a compound interest calculator and assumes a starting TFSA balance of $50.00 and that the 3% annual rate of return (compounded annually) remains constant over the duration.
 Consult a financial specialist for full details.

 The information provided is general in nature and is provided with the understanding that it may not be relied upon as, nor considered to be, the rendering of tax, legal, accounting or professional advice.
 Please ensure to consult your accountant and/or legal advisor for specific advice related to your circumstances.
 Educators Financial Group will not be held responsible or liable for any losses, costs, damages or expenses incurred by reason of reliance as a result of the aforementioned information.
 The information presented was obtained from sources that are believed to be reliable.
 However, Educators Financial Group cannot guarantee their completeness or accuracy.